2019 Men's Premier Hockey League (South Africa)

 The 2019 Men's Premier Hockey League was the 4th edition of the Premier Hockey League, the annual tournament men's field hockey championship of South Africa.

 Competition format

 Format

 The 2019 Premier Hockey League followed a single round-robin format, followed by a classification round.

 During the pool stage teams played each other once.
 The top four ranked teams qualified for the Classification Round.
 Team 1 played Team 4, while Team 2 played Team 3 in the two semi-finals.
 The two victorious teams moved onto the Final, while the losing teams competed for third place.

 Point allocation

-Match points were be distributed as follows:
+Match points were distributed as follows: